Back to The Wall

 This is not a petition

-A petition asks someone in power to do something.
+A petition asks someone in power to act.
 The Wall does not ask.
 It measures.
-When enough people in a country sign, the threshold is met, and deployment begins.
-There is no approval step, no committee, and no middleman.
+When a country reaches its threshold, it becomes eligible for deployment.
+There is no committee, no gatekeeper, no one who decides whether your demand is valid.

 The count is the decision.